Economics

 Major and minor offered

-Visit the economics department webpage at https://www.stlawu.edu/offices/economics
+Visit the economics department webpage at https://www.stlawu.edu/offices/economics.

 Major Requirements

-100. Introduction to Economics (1 unit)
+• 100.
+Introduction to Economics (1 unit)

-200. Quantitative Methods (1.5 units)
+• 200.
+Quantitative Methods (1.5 units)

-251. Intermediate Microeconomic Theory.
+• 251.
+Intermediate Microeconomic Theory.
 (1 unit)

-252. Intermediate Macroeconomic Theory.
+• 252.
+Intermediate Macroeconomic Theory.
 (1 unit)

-Five electives, at least four at the 300-400 level (5 units)
+• Five electives, at least four at the 300-400 level (5 units)

 Majors must maintain a grade point average in economics of at least 2.0 and must earn a grade of at least 2.0 in both ECON 251 and 252.
 A grade of P (pass) in ECON 251 or 252 does not count as a 2.0.
 No more than one independent project or off-campus economics course may count toward the minimum number of economics courses required for a major or minor.
+For transfer credit, a 200-level ECON elective must have a prerequisite of ECON 100; a 300-level ECON elective must have a prerequisite of ECON 251 or 252.

+Students interested in majoring in economics should take ECON 100 (Introduction to Economics) as early as possible, preferably during their first year.
+Credit for ECON 100 is granted to students who earn a grade of 4 or 5 on the College Board’s Advanced Placement Examinations in microeconomics or macroeconomics.
 ECON 200 (Quantitative Methods in Economics) is a research methods course.
-It is recommended that this course be taken as early as possible, preferably before ECON 251 and 252.
+This course should be taken as early as possible, preferably before the end of their second year.
 STAT 113 (Applied Statistics) is a prerequisite for ECON 200.
-Students who have completed Statistics 213 may choose not to take ECON 200 and instead choose an additional economics elective (at the 200- level or higher).
-ECON 200 may not be taken pass/fail.
+Students who have completed Statistics 213 with a grade of 2.0 or higher may choose not to take ECON 200 and instead choose an additional economics elective (at the 200- level or higher).

 Students should work closely with their academic advisors to select courses for the major and those interested in graduate programs, especially graduate work in economics, should discuss their plans with their advisor as early as possible.
 Students interested in graduate study in economics are advised to pursue the economics–mathematics interdisciplinary major or to take as many courses in that major as possible.
-Students interested in graduate work in business are advised to take ACCT 203 and 204, CS 140 (Introduction to Computer Programming), MATH 135 (Calculus I) and ECON 313 (Financial Economics).
+Students interested in graduate work in business are advised to take ACCT 203 and 204, CS 140 (Introduction to Computer Programming), MATH 135 (Calculus I) and FIN 313 (Investments).

 Minor Requirements

-100. Introduction to Economics.
+• 100.
+Introduction to Economics.
 (1 unit)

-251. Intermediate Microeconomic Theory.
+• 251.
+Intermediate Microeconomic Theory.
 (1 unit)

-252. Intermediate Macroeconomic Theory.
+• 252.
+Intermediate Macroeconomic Theory.
 (1 unit)

-STAT 113.
+• STAT 113.
 Introduction to Statistics (1 unit)

-Three electives, at least one at the 300-400 level (2.0 units)
+• Three electives, at least one at the 300-400 level (2.0 units)

 Honors